Download

 lazbuild string in following examples with the full qualified

-Replace (peazip sources) with full qualified path to PeaZip source's
+Replace (peazip sources) with the full qualified path of PeaZip

 directory.